Mirror Lake (Ohio)

-Mirror Lake is a pond on the campus of Ohio State University in Columbus, Ohio.
-Visitors, students, faculty, and staff enjoy the fountains that run in spring, summer, and autumn.
+Mirror Lake is a pond on the campus of the Ohio State University in Columbus, Ohio.
+Visitors, students, faculty, and staff visit the fountains that run in spring, summer, and autumn.

 History

 Historically, the lake was spring-fed, and sat on the property of William Neil.
-The trustees in charge of purchasing land for the new Ohio Agricultural and Mechanical College, which would later become the Ohio State University, chose to purchase Mr. Neil's land after drinking from the spring.
+The trustees in charge of purchasing land for the new Ohio Agricultural and Mechanical College, which would later become the Ohio State University, chose Neil's land, possibly after drinking from the spring.
 The spring dried up in 1891 when the city of Columbus struck the source of the spring while installing a sewer line through campus.
 Between 1891 and 1972, the lake was filled using water from the Olentangy River.
 The water source was subsequently provided by the city of Columbus municipal water supply, at a new location on campus near the location of the original lake.

 In 2014, a well was dug to feed the lake from groundwater, eliminating the need to use municipal water.

 Traditions

 Mirror Lake jumps

 It was a tradition for students to jump into the lake at night in the week leading up to the annual football game between the Ohio State Buckeyes and the Michigan Wolverines.
-Although students have jumped into Mirror Lake since 1969, the modern tradition started in 1990 when Jim Jones led a parade of students on a traditional march around campus.
+Although students have jumped into Mirror Lake since 1969, the modern tradition started in 1990 when “Marmaduke” and members of AEPi led the marching band and some students on a traditional march around campus.
 At the end of the parade — at Mirror Lake — students made the celebratory jump.
 Approximately 12,000 people either jumped or were near the lake for the 2009 jump.
-Jumps have occurred several times outside of Michigan Week, including on the night of May 1, 2011 when students jumped into the lake in the wake of the death of Osama bin Laden.
+Jumps have occurred several times outside of Michigan Week, including on the night of May 1, 2011 when students jumped into the lake after the death of Osama bin Laden.
 The Mirror Lake Jump events were not university sponsored, and people were encouraged by university officials to not participate in the events.
-The tradition ended in the mid-2010s after a student death occurred, and the university began enforcing policies to prevent jumps from occurring.
+The tradition ended in 2015 after a student died, and the university began enforcing policies to prevent jumps.
 Jumping into Mirror Lake is a fourth-degree misdemeanor, however police acknowledged that they ignored this during jump events in order to focus on the safety of those present.

 Sanitation

-A study was conducted during one of the Mirror Lake Jumps where water samples were taken from the lake throughout the night.
-It was noteworthy that the ammonia levels in the lake greatly increased throughout the night.
+A study was conducted during one of the Mirror Lake Jumps in which water samples were taken from the lake throughout the night.
+Ammonia levels greatly increased over time.
 This has been attributed to people urinating in the lake.
-There has also been concern that the lake may be a potential source for disease infection, salmonella is a concern.
+There has also been concern that the lake may be a potential source for disease infection, including Salmonellosis.